 You can even incorporate what their answer is into role-playing games.
 Can you play a game where you can pretend to fly or where you can be invisible?
 Your child will be able to live out their dream magical power with you!

 18. What is this/your book about?

 You have tucked your little one up in bed and are reading them a lovely story whilst they pick their nose and snuggle up to you.
 You are reading them a cozy book, and they giggle along, and you get to the end.
 You ask them what they think the aforementioned book was about, and you wait blissfully for their answer.
-Usually they have a good think and allow their comprehension to come forth as they chat freely about their own interpretation.
+Usually, they think about it and allow their comprehension to come forth as they chat freely about their own interpretation.

-Also works for the older children who are free readers.
+It also works for the older children who are free readers.
 Be it your quiet 9-year-old or elusive 16-year-old.
-Ask away, and you will get a great insight into your children’s choice reads.
+Ask away, and you will get a great insight into your children’s choice of reads.

 19. What makes you feel safe?

 All children want to feel safe.
 That is a fact and a basic human right.
 But do we really know that makes them feel so safe?
 Maybe we think we do, and maybe we create that safety for them without even thinking about it.
 Well, if you aren’t thinking about it, your child certainly isn’t.

 Asking them what makes them feel safe comes with a flourish of answers that you should cherish.
 If you know you are fulfilling their needs in this way, you can be sure that they not only feel safe but very loved as well.
 With that comes an unimaginable bond.

 The advantages of open-ended questions are that you are not speaking for your child.
-They are gaining access to, and strongly developing their emotions, feelings, thoughts, and beliefs as well as their understanding of a number of matters.
+They are gaining access to and strongly developing their emotions, feelings, thoughts, and beliefs and understanding several matters.